 - Raise the profile of the Commonwealth Honors Program at Westfield State University, leveraging our strengths, to meet enrollment and retention goals. - Secure resources to sustain curricular and co-curricular initiatives which enhance the student experience and the reputation of our program in the region. - Align the organizational structure to strengthen synergies between programs which promote academic excellence, exceptional achievement, and leadership.

 Follow us on Social Media!

-To approve the revised University Business Expenses and Petty as presented.
-Cash Funds Policy (0300),
+To approve the revised University Business Expenses and Petty Cash Funds Policy (0300), as presented.

-Ii li R. Salehi, Chair Date

-AII. iii N. Saletti, Chaii Date